AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-sms.md

 ---
 title: Send notifications using Adobe Sign for Salesforce and Marketo
-description: Learn how to send a text message, email, or push notification to let the signer know an agreement is on it's way
+description: Learn how to send a text message, email, or push notification to let the signer know an agreement is on its way
 role: Administrator
 product: Adobe Sign
 solution: Document Cloud